Tooth decay is always a threat to your beautiful smile, whether you’re undergoing orthodontic treatment or not.

 When it comes to keeping your smile free of decay during orthodontic treatment, brushing your teeth is crucial.
 As WebMD explains, “Most orthodontists recommend brushing after every meal or snack”.

 However, be aware that traditional metal braces can increase the difficulty of oral hygiene.
 You’ll need extra commitment to brushing your teeth more often—and more carefully to avoid damaging your braces.

 Flossing your teeth is another critical element to avoiding decay during orthodontic treatment, but you may wonder if interdental cleaning is truly necessary.
-As the American Dental Association notes, the effectiveness of flossing is in question.

 With the increased risk of tooth decay, you’ll want to make flossing a regular habit in your oral hygiene routine (Oral-B recommends flossing once a day if you have braces).